 I’m so glad you’re here.

 Welcome to The Learning Collective .
-I’m Megan Barnett— Executive Function & ADHD/2e educator and founder of The Learning Collective.
+I’m Megan Barnett— Executive Function & ADHD/2e Coach, Educator and Founder of The Learning Collective.

 I began my journey in 2015 as a tutor and homeschool teacher for neurodivergent children in the small surf town of Nosara, Costa Rica.
-Growing up, I suffered from crippling anxiety, high sensitivity, and perfectionism and always felt helpless in the 21st-century school paradigm.
-When I moved to Costa Rica, I realized that in my adult life I could be the compassionate, thoughtful, and innovative advocate and teacher that I so desperately needed when I was a child.
+Growing up, I suffered from crippling anxiety, high sensitivity, and perfectionism, and always felt helpless in the 21st-century school paradigm.
+When I moved to Costa Rica, I realized that in my adult life I could become the compassionate, thoughtful, and innovative advocate and teacher I had so desperately needed as a child.

-My support style is based on neuroscience, cognitive diversity, family/child psychology, and ADHD studies.
-I specialize in working with neurodivergent students, more specifically those that are 2e or have been diagnosed with ADHD, dyslexia, dysgraphia, dyscalculia, autism, anxiety, perfectionism, and/or high sensitivity.
+My support style is polyvagal-informed, trauma-informed, and neurodiversity-affirming, grounded in neuroscience, cognitive diversity, family/child psychology, and ADHD studies.
+I specialize in supporting students with ADHD and also work with students across a range of neurodivergences, including those who are autistic, twice-exceptional (2e), or gifted, as well as those with dyslexia, dysgraphia, dyscalculia, and/or who experience OCD, anxiety, perfectionism, and high sensitivity.

-What sets my approach apart from mainstream tutors or coaches is that I look at the whole student—psychological diagnoses, executive function strengths and weaknesses, environmental factors, family life, nutrition, nervous system regulation needs, exercise/activity level, social integration— and then design a unique learning and support plan based on the student’s needs.
+What sets my approach apart from mainstream tutors or coaches is that I look at the whole student—their psychological diagnoses, executive function strengths and challenges, environmental factors, family life, nutrition, nervous system regulation needs, activity level, and social integration—and design a personalized learning and support plan based on those unique needs.

-From my experience, real change occurs in a student when we integrate the collective—this means involving all players in the child’s life from parents, therapists, and teachers.
-In my practice, I recommend a fixed 12-week program for executive function support (this can be extended for the whole school year if needed) and a minimum of 4 parent support meetings .
+From my experience, real change takes time, consistency, and a collective approach—bringing together all key players in a child’s life, including parents, therapists, and teachers.
+In my practice, I recommend a 12-week program with weekly student executive function support sessions (extendable through the school year if needed) and at least four parent support meetings.

 Credentials